It’s the most important living document your organisation will have. Here’s how to get it right.

 Taking a stab at handbook writing with no experience or knowledge of employment law can put you at risk of legal issues.
 For this reason, many small companies choose to get professional legal advice.

-Charlie’s HR Advice was created specifically with small business in mind.
-For only £199 per month, our qualified advisors:
+Charlie’s HR Advice was created specifically with startups in mind.
+For only £299 per month, our qualified advisors:

 - Ensure your employee handbook is compliant, giving you peace of mind knowing you’re protected from legal repercussions.

-- Help you write an employee handbook to reflect your company tone of voice and identity.
+- Help you write an employee handbook to reflect your company's tone of voice and identity.

 - Help you build and update company policies personalised for your specific company context.